Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 - This is the document that you should have received when you accepted your structured settlement.
 Usually between three and 10 pages long, it sets out the terms of your agreement and proves that the case that led to the structured settlement has indeed been settled.

 - This shows that you have an agreement with a company to sell your structured settlement and defines the terms.
 The company you’ve contracted with to buy your settlement should provide it to you.

 - Annuity Policy

 While not required, it’s also usually a good idea to bring a record of your most recent annuity payments.
-This can sometimes substitute for other documents, and will ensure you have everything you need for a court appearance.

 Hiring an Attorney for a Structured Settlement Sale